alterwear/arduino-firmware/README.md

 ## 2018-10-09 Eric meeting
 - Going down to Eink to visit on Oct 26th.
 - 10:30am - tour, Eric will give a presentation.
 Interact w/ team, Q&A and brainstorming.
 Lunch.
-- Eric must be back to pick up kids by 3pm.
+- Eric must be back to pick up kids by 3pm. (so leave around 1pm?)
 - They are excited to work with us.
+- Trying to bring across the rest of the research team to being on our side/excited about our vision.

 ### Demos
 - Want to show them something different from what we have shown them so far.